theng23/Manufacturing_LeadTime_Analytics/README.md

 Some critical lead time milestones are not fully available in ERP and are maintained manually via Excel, requiring additional normalization and validation.

 ### 2. Ingestion Layer (Bronze)
+The Bronze layer is orchestrated locally via a master run script.
+It handles environment setup, ERP crawling, and raw data persistence before pushing data to the Lakehouse.

 - Scheduled daily ingestion
 - Crawl ERP system and store raw JSON snapshots
 - Read Excel files and convert to CSV
 - Persist raw data as Parquet
 - Upload data to OneLake (Lakehouse Bronze layer)

 **Purpose**
 - Preserve raw data